PyxelM/alucinara/content/languages/snixian/proto-snixian.md

 title: "Proto-Snixian"
 tags:
 - languages
-- snixian
+- snixia
 - minikin
 ---
-Proto-Snixian `Proto-Snixian: /t͡ʃé:sòn épā:ɫìç/` was spoken in 8,500YA by the Proto-Snixian [Minikin](fauna/minikin/minikin.md).
+Proto-Snixian `Proto-Snixian: /t͡ʃé:sòn épā:ɫìç/` was spoken in 8,500YA by the Proto-Snixian [Minikin](fauna/2nd%20realm/minikin/minikin.md).
 It acted as the progenitor of the Snixian Languages.

 ## Phonology
 ### Syllable Structure